silviafrediani/laravel-react/README.md

 In Laravel it is very easy to integrate a React component thanks to the assets compilation system (mix): https://laravel.com/docs/8.x/mix#react

 See file webpack.mix.js into the project
+The react component is in the folder /resources/js/react-posts/